We’re witnessing a fascinating shift in artificial intelligence (AI), One that moves beyond content generation toward autonomous action.

 5. Supply Chain Management

 Agentic AI optimizes supply chains by predicting risks, managing inventory, and dynamically adjusting logistics based on real-time data, which helps in maintaining resilience against disruptions.
+For example, an agentic AI system can reroute shipments instantly during weather events or automatically rebalance stock levels across multiple warehouses.
+This responsiveness reduces delays, improves customer satisfaction, and lowers overhead costs compared to manual intervention.

 6. Loan Processing